 INX Undergoes SEC Approved IPO

-INX is a Gibraltar-based startup that recently completed an SEC-approved initial public offering of up to 130 million INX Tokens at 90 cents a piece with a $1,000 minimum investment.
-Built on Ethereum, the tokens provide holders with a share of the company’s profits rather than a percentage ownership, making them different from a conventional stock.
+INX is a Gibraltar-based startup that recently completed an SEC-approved initial public offering of up to 130 million INX security tokens at 90 cents apiece with a $1,000 minimum investment.
+Built on Ethereum, the tokens provide holders with a share of the company’s profits rather than percentage ownership, making them different from a conventional stock.

 The company will provide token holders with 40% of adjusted operating cash flow, excluding the initial tokens and including any future tokens.
 In addition, 75% of the amount raised via the token offering above $25 million will go into a cash fund that will act as insurance in the case of cybersecurity issues related to its unique business model.

 Currently, the company has no revenue or functioning products or services, but it intends to develop an exchange for trading security tokens.
 Since its own tokens trade over-the-counter due to a lack of a national exchange for security tokens, the company is effectively working to solve its own problem and potentially open the door to a national market for security tokens.